WakiMak/trentent.github.io-forked/_posts/2015-06-26-crystal-reports-13-and-appv-5-have-issues.md

 </div>

 <div style="mso-layout-grid-align: none; mso-pagination: none; text-autospace: none;">
-  <span lang="EN-US" style="font-family: Arial; font-size: 13.0pt;">You can actually replicate a similar error by trying to &#8216;install&#8217; CR with a long path, so it&#8217;s not AppV5 that&#8217;s at fault, but apparently something within the CR DLL&#8217;s. Â Trying to install to a path similar in length to the AppV5 path will fail:</span>
+  <span lang="EN-US" style="font-family: Arial; font-size: 13.0pt;">You can actually replicate a similar error by trying to 'install' CR with a long path, so it's not AppV5 that's at fault, but apparently something within the CR DLL's. Â Trying to install to a path similar in length to the AppV5 path will fail:</span>
 </div>

 <div style="mso-layout-grid-align: none; mso-pagination: none; text-autospace: none;">